cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

 AudioVisual Data:
 : Data that contains encoded audio or video.

+# Conference Considerations {#sec-conf-considerations}

+## RFC 9071 Considerations {#sec-conf-considerations-9071}

+{{!RFC9071}} provides guidance on mixing of real-time text (RTT) by a conference server.

+Received Real-time text is often read by humans.
+Because of that, it is important that text that was sent simultaneously by different senders is also received at the simultanelusly by the receivers.

+{{!RFC9071}} makes assumptions regarding how participant are sending text.
+It assumes that in a typcial scenario only one participant will send text at any given time.
+In a PubSub Conference, the same assumption cannot be done, as multiple publisher might simulateneously publish data to the same topic.
+In addition, unless a publisher also acts as a subscriber, it does not even know when and if other publishers are publishing data.

+{{!RFC9071}} focuses on two mixing solutions: 'The RTP-Mixer-Based Solution for Multiparty-Aware Endpoints' (Section 2.2) and 'Mixing for Multiparty-Unaware Endpoints (Section 2.3)'.

+In the 'The RTP-Mixer-Based Solution for Multiparty-Aware Endpoints' solution, the receivers will receive the text from all senders within a single RTP stream from the conference server.

+## Keep-alive and Heartbeat Considerations

+In a non-AV PubSub Conference, Publishers might stay within a PubSub conference for a long periods without publishing any data.
+Subscribers will not publish any data at all.
+There are a couple of possible implications that must be considered: NAT binding keep-alives and heartbeats (i.e., inform other PubSub Participants that a PubSub Participant is still 'alive').
+NAT binding keep-alives are needed in cases where a PubSub Participants needs to send periodic data in order to maintain NAT bindings between itself and the PubSub Conference servers.
+This is important for Subscribers, but also for Publishers that publish data with very long intervals.

+{{!RFC6263}} describes different RTP/RTCP mechanisms to send NAT keep-alives.

+The 'Empty (0-Byte) Transport Packet' mechanism does not use RTP/RTCP.
+Instead, a participant will send an empty transport packet (e.g., UDP packet).
+Note that this mechanism is useful mainly for NAT traversal purpose.
+The conference server application will typcially not be informed about these packets, and will not forward the packets to other conference particiapants.
+This mechanism is applicable to non-AV data in PubSub Conferences.

+The 'RTP Packet with Comfort Noise Payload' mechanism uses a specific RTP payload format for comfort noise {{!RFC3389}}.
+The payload format has been defined for audio data, and must be supported by both senders and receivers.
+Is not applicable for non-AV data in PubSub conferences.

+The 'RTCP Packets Multiplexed with RTP Packets' mechanism uses RTP/RTCP multiplexing, where the same 5-typle is used for the RTP and RTCP packets.
+When there is no data to be sent, an RTCP packet can be sent as a keep-alive.
+Note that Subscribers that do not send RTP packets can still send RTCP packets.

+The 'RTP Packet with Incorrect Version Number' and 'RTP Packet with Unknown Payload Type' mechanisms uses invalid with an unvalid RTP version number respectively a RTP packet with a non-negotiated payload type.
+Receivers are expected to ignore and discard these types of RTP packets.
+This mechanism is applicable to non-AV data in PubSub Conferences.

+In an AV conference, most participants will typically both send and receive data.
+However, in a PubSub Conference many of the PubSub Participants will only send data (Publihser) or receive data (Subscriber).
+However, eventhough a Subsriber does not publish any data, it might still use the mechanisms above if needed, and a PubSub Conference Server needs to be prepared to receive such RTP/RTCP packets from both Publishers and Subscribers.

+NOTE: One of the ideas behind the Publish/Subsribe traffic pattern is that Publishers and Subscribers do not need to be aware of each other.
+In such cases there is no need to use an end-to-end heartbeat mechanism between Publishers and Subscribers.
+Note that there might still be a heartbeat mechanism used between Publishers/Subsribers and the Broker.
+However, there might be cases where Publishers and Subscribers are tightly coupled, and where a heartbeat mechanism is required.

+NOTE: Some data formats might define their own methods for sending heartbeats.
+For example, there might a way to indicate that the payload is only used for heartbeat purpose, and does not contain any additional data.

+## Single vs multiple RTP sessions

+An RTP Stream is identified by the data source (SSRC).

+Within a PubSub Conference, the number of publishers might be very large.
+In addition, the number of publsihers might vary quite frequently, as publishers join and leave the PubSub Conference.
+For that reason, it is not convenient for a subscriber to negotiate a separate RTP session for each publisher with the conference server.
+In addtion, one of the ideas behind the Publish/Subscribe pattern is that a Subscriber does not need to know, or be impacted, based on the number of Publsihers.

+In the case of real-time text, receivers need to be able to identify the sender of each RTP packet, so that the text from all senders is not mixed togheter.

+In some PubSub Conferences, Subscribers might not need to know which Publisher has published a specific set of data.

+However, the SSRC

+NOTE: In addition to the RTP SSRC value, the data format used in the RTP packet payload might have a source indicator that tells Subscrbiers

 # SIP Considerations {#sec-sip-considerations}

 # SIP Subject Header Field {#sec-sip-considerations-subject}